2.1.7 Object Manager

 Manage the Sheets in the Active Workbook and Matrix Window

 It is a one panel window showing what are contained in the workbook/matrix window -- booksand sheets, in a tree-node structure.
-The short name of the book and its sheets will be listed.
+The workbook short name and sheet's name and label will be listed.

 Interaction between Object Manager and Graph Window

 Right-click on the white space or right-click on the graph node in the Object Manager to select Show Graph Objects or Show Plots to change the view mode between graph objects and plots:

 - Show Graph Objects: Show the graph objects including drawing objects, text object, legends, color scale and axis titles and so on.

 - Show Plots: Show the plots in current graph.
 (By default)